 - He has been programming on UNIX systems since 1987 and began teaching UNIX system programming courses in 1989. - He is the author of The Linux Programming Interface, a 1550-page book acclaimed as the definitive work on Linux system programming. - He has been actively involved in Linux development, working with kernel developers on testing, review, and design of new Linux kernel-user-space APIs. - Since 2000, he has been the involved in the Linux man-pages project, which provides the manual pages documenting Linux system calls and C library APIs, and was the project maintainer from 2004 to 2021.

-Linux/UNIX IPC Programming: course contents in detail
+Linux/UNIX Threads and IPC Programming: course contents in detail

-Topics marked with an asterisk () are optional, and will be covered on an as-needed basis and/or as time permits
+Topics marked with an asterisk () are optional, and will be covered as time permits

-1. Course Introduction
+1. Threads: Introduction